vishalsingh2972/CanIShipEU/README.md

 This could eventually enable:

-* More natural turn-taking
+* Natural turn-taking
 * Interruptions
 * Lower perceived latency
+* More fluid conversations
-* Continuous voice conversations
+* Continuous voice interaction

-Realtime infrastructure is therefore an **optional evolution**, not a requirement for the core prototype.
+LiveKit is therefore treated as an **optional realtime experiment**, not a requirement for the core MVP.

+The text research brief must be useful even if all voice infrastructure is removed.

 ---

-# 🗣️ Conversation State
+# 🔄 Conversation State

 The assistant maintains lightweight conversation history.